simp/simp-doc/docs/user_guide/Upgrade_SIMP.rst

    strongly recommend that you:

-   * Carefully read the CHANGELOG for the SIMP version to which you are upgrading, as well as the Changelogs for any interim versions you are skipping over.
+   * Carefully read the CHANGELOG for the SIMP version to which you are upgrading, as well as the CHANGELOGs for any interim versions you are skipping over.
    * Test your upgrades in a development environment before deploying to a production environment.